react-grid-layout/react-grid-layout/README.md

 You will also need to provide a `width`, when using `<ResponsiveReactGridLayout>` it is suggested you use the HOC `WidthProvider` as per the instructions below.

-For the time being, it is not possible to supply responsive mappings via the `data-grid` property on individual items, but that is coming soon.
+It is possible to supply default mappings via the `data-grid` property on individual items, so that they would be taken into account within layout interpolation.

 ### Providing Grid Width